kcl-ddh/kiln/docs/source/url.rst

    either within a single sitemap file or across multiple sitemaps.
 If the same ID is used more than once, the first one (in sitemap order) will be used by the ``url-for-match`` template.

+.. warning:: When developing in Kiln, be aware that all of the sitemap
+             files must be well-formed XML, or this XSLT will not produce any results.
+This may lead to odd problems throughout the site that have no connection with the invalid sitemap.